Marketing Plan for “B Airlines”

 - Product type, date of purchase, and package type by customer

-- Average value and/or volume of sale by territory
+- The average value and/or volume of sale by territory

-- Average value and/or volume of sale by type of account
+- The average value and/or volume of sale by type of account

-- Average value and/or volume of sale by sales person
+- The average value and/or volume of sale by a salesperson

-By looking and comparing invoices B Airlines can establish to a certain extent if it is providing acceptable customer care and this data can also provide insight to trends of buying behaviour that is exhibited by customers in terms of purchases of holiday destination packages.
+By looking and comparing invoices, B Airlines can establish if it is providing acceptable customer care to a certain extent.
+This data can also provide insight into buying behavior trends exhibited by customers in terms of purchases of holiday destination packages.

-With marketing research systems a proactive search for information is taken by companies.
-It is suggested that B Airlines commission a study to solve the perceived marketing problem in order to develop a strategy that directs its efforts to an affordable European holiday.
+With marketing research systems, a proactive search for information is taken by companies.
+It is suggested that B Airlines commission a study to solve the perceived marketing problem and develop a strategy that directs its efforts toward an affordable European holiday.

-The preliminary analysis that B Airline should conduct and include a variety of methods such as observations, interviews with travel and airline industry professionals, economic segmentations, future projections based on marketing plan, and experience within the region and market for planning purposes.
-The following is an estimate overall market segmentation retrieved from literature review:
+The preliminary analysis that B Airline should conduct and include various methods such as observations, interviews with travel and airline industry professionals, economic segmentation, future projections based on a marketing plan, and experience within the region and market for planning purposes.
+The following is an estimate overall market segmentation retrieved from the literature review:

 - Business- 16%